How the wall string meets the skirting board.

 The stringer terminating into plinth blocks.

-This is a traditional way to terminate the stringers, this is more commonly but not always used when plinth blocks are also used under the door architraves.
+This is a traditional way to terminate the stringers, this is more common but not always used when plinth blocks are also used under the door architraves.

 This is a good way to make a break when different moldings are used on the skirting and stringer detail.